Welcome to Footsteps

 - walking the beauty of Northumberland

 On a Footsteps walk, you’ll see the best of our wildlife.
-We'll go looking for our elusive wild Cheviot goats in the College Valley and around Yeavering Bell .
-These remarkable animals thrive in the remote landscapes of Northumberland National Park.
+We'll go looking for the elusive wild Cheviot goats in the College Valley and around Yeavering Bell in Northumberland National Park.
+These remarkable animals thrive in the remote heather clad hills.
 On the coast, grey seals haul out along the edges of the sand bars in Lindisfarne Bay where their calls and "singing" voices carry on the wind for those who are there to listen and hear.

 We look forward to walking with you and sharing what Northumberland has to offer you on a Footsteps guided walk.